rozhkovsvyat/Tools.RecipeFactory/README.md

 ---

-> [!NOTE]
+Creates specified type objects using child type recipes
-> Creates specified type objects using child type recipes.

 The recipe is a constructor delegate of a child type (optional: which takes a set of arguments)